leap71/leap71.github.io/coding-for-engineers/2-fundamentals.md

 So, this allows us to optionally specify the charge level and the name of the car.
 It only works in sequence, though, so if you want to supply the charge level, you first have to give the car a name.

-Now, we covered a lot of ground in this chapter, from the first Turing Machines to creating or first `class` definition.
+Now, we covered a lot of ground in this chapter, from the first Turing Machines to creating our first `class` definition.
 Let's introduce one more concept, that's essential in order for us to actually use the class we created, and then we go compiling.

 ### Visibility

 By default, everything you create in C# has the visibility `private`.
 In other words, nobody outside the class can see what we created.

 This is called *Information Hiding* and is an important concept of object oriented programming.
 Before this paradigm, every aspect about everything a programmer created was always public.
 Information was stored in global variables, which anyone could read and manipulate.
-Everybody could invoke functions on any kind of data .
+Everybody could invoke functions on any kind of data.
 This sounds very powerful — but it is incredibly dangerous!
 You might not know how the code was designed.
-If you modified a variable, maybe the app continued to work OK, but something was "off" somewhere, and you would not know about this, until it is too late.
+If you modified a variable, maybe the app continued to work OK, but something was "off" somewhere, and you would not know about this, until it was too late.
 And if someone changed the implementation, a lot of things outside would also need to be adjusted.

 This interdependency of internal structures and the side effects they are causing is a software developer's definition of hell.